Python API Documentation#

 • RosettaFold3 for alternative multi-chain folding

-Structure Generation - Design novel protein structures de novo
+Design binders or novel protein structures de novo

 • RFdiffusion for diffusion-based structure generation